-This is an instructional video showing essential pike handling techniques to enable safe unhooking.
+This is a short instructional video showing essential pike handling techniques to enable safe unhooking.
 The terminal tackle used in the video is a wire trace with a single, treble hook.
 The unhooking tool is a standard pair of long-nosed forceps.

 The essential pike care equipment I used in the above video, and every time he goes pike fishing are: